raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 Let's check that your tool is running properly.
 To do so, save your model and run it.
 You can also right click the Clip tool and temporarily deactivate it, that way you are only running your rasterize tool and not the entire model.

-When you run the model, you get a new `brownfields_rasterized` layer on your map canvas.
-Double-click it and in the symbology, set the min value to 0, max value to 1 and the colour ramp to be white to black (that way your brownfield areas will be in black and the rest in white).
+If you try to run the model, you will get a new `brownfields_rasterized` layer on your map canvas, but the symbology is probably off.
+Double-click it and in the symbology, set the min value to 0, max value to 1 and the colour ramp to be white to black.
+This ensures your brownfield areas (pixels of value 1) are represented in black and the rest in white).

 <img src="../../../../docs/assets/images/adv5-15.png" width="800">